 - Printing and Document Services

-- Custom Applications - applications installed on server that are accessible to clients (accounting software, inventory management software, etc.)
+- Running Applications and Databases - applications installed on server that are accessible to clients (accounting software, databases, e-commerce software, email management, etc.)

-NAS stands for network-attached storage.
-As you can derive from the name, a NAS is attached to a network and stores data.
-It's a device that is specialized to provide data storage and make it easily accessible.
-A NAS provides a central location to allow for synced folders that can be accessed and modified by others on the network.
+NAS stands for network attached storage.
+As you can derive from the name, a NAS is attached to a network and stores and serves data.
+A NAS is specialized to provide data storage and make it easily accessible.
+A NAS provides a central location to allow for synced folders of data that can be accessed and modified by others on the network.
 It is also useful for backing up data.
-In addition to file storage and sharing, NAS devices offer many of the same services that an application server can, but with more basic settings and less customization.
-It also requires you to use its own compatible applications, rather than choosing from any third party software.
+In addition to file storage and sharing, NAS devices offer many of the same services that an standard Windows server can, but with more basic settings and less customization.
+NAS devices also require you to use its own platform-specific applications, rather than choosing from just any third-party software.

 Which Device Suits Your Small Business?

-To decide whether a NAS or server will best suit your small business, break down the benefits of each below.
-Click on a category to learn more.
+To decide whether a NAS or server will best suit your small business, it’s helpful to break down the benefits of each in the following categories:

-As discussed earlier, application servers are more powerful than NAS, as they offer more functionality.
+As was discussed earlier in this post, application servers are more powerful than NAS, as they offer more functionality.
 Application servers allow you to install third-party software.
 With a NAS, you are limited to applications you can download on the NAS operating system.
 For example, to make a Synology NAS into a mail server, you'll need to download the Synology Mail Server app.
-Servers are more capable and offer more advanced controls over your network services and applications, but also require more management.
-The NAS offers less advanced functionality, but will not require as much maintenance or configuration.
+Servers are more capable and offer more advanced controls over your network services and applications, but also require far more management.
+The NAS offers less advanced functionality but will not require as much maintenance or configuration.
 Businesses with a dedicated IT staff need not worry about the configuration and maintenance aspect, but those businesses without IT may opt for the simpler NAS.

 For a small business, a client-server network setup will improve efficiency and reliability.
 When choosing a server device, you must consider the needs of your business as well as your budget.
-For those seeking higher functionality and can handle the more complicated configuration, maintenance, and higher cost, an application server is the best choice.
-For those whose are looking for a great file storage and sharing solution and backup system, with other basic applications, a NAS is by far a more affordable option.
+For companies seeking higher functionality and can handle the more complicated configuration, maintenance, and higher cost, an application server is the best choice.
+For those whose are looking for a good file storage and sharing solution, with other basic applications, a NAS is typically a far more affordable option.